 - Become engaged, responsible and productive citizens

 Having this understanding of the potential impact should be the driving force for an administrator to consider what it takes to genuinely promote school improvement efforts.
-Inspirational leaders should have the mindset of continuing growth of students academically and in terms of preparing students with the necessary life skills to be successful.
-This will mean investigating a framework that decisively and purposefully provides the necessary skills for educators to craft a meaningful, measurable and sustainable character education program.
+Inspirational leaders should have the mindset of continuing the growth of students academically and in terms of preparing students with the necessary life skills to be successful.
+This will mean investigating a framework that decisively and purposefully provides the necessary skills for educators to craft a meaningful, measurable, and sustainable character education program.

 One should seek evidence of where a character program has been effective in addressing identified needs.
 With more than 7 million students being impacted by CHARACTER COUNTS!, the administrator can contact other schools or districts that have successfully implemented CHARACTER COUNTS! to obtain data that clearly demonstrates changes in attitudes and behaviors.
 Moreover, an administrator should seek evidence of an effective character education initiative that:

-- Explicitly and intentionally plans for the values and beliefs that students will need to acquire to be ready for college, careers, and the real world, while grappling with the greater performance demands of 21st century learning standards
+- Explicitly and intentionally plans for the values and beliefs that students will need to acquire to be ready for college, careers, and the real world, while grappling with the greater performance demands of 21st-century learning standards

 - Intentionally and deliberately designs a framework that works towards a pervasive sense of community for every student, and the caring relationships that foster optimal human development across all domains – academic, social/emotional, and ethical.

-- Provides teaching practices to encourage students to learn the skills of collaboration, critical thinking, communication, problem solving, questioning, analysis, decision–making, planning, researching, building arguments, and reading/writing
+- Provides teaching practices to encourage students to learn the skills of collaboration, critical thinking, communication, problem-solving, questioning, analysis, decision–making, planning, researching, building arguments, and reading/writing

 - Advocates for a greater demand from students to develop the cognitive rigor and stamina to do more and better work